The best sales to shop today: Adidas, West Elm, Kate Spade and more | CNN Underscored

 - Loungewear and intimates brand Aerie is now offering up to 60% off its entire collection, including tops, bottoms, bras and more.

-- Brookstone is currently offering $20 off purchase of $200 or more when you use the code SUNNY20.
+- Brookstone is currently offering $20 off purchases of $200 or more when you use the code SUNNY20.

 Deals you may have missed